Skip to main content

 Impaired Driving and Criminal Liability

 If the wrong-way driver was intoxicated, they face both civil liability and criminal charges.
-NC has strict DWI penalties, and a wrong-way crash causing serious injury or death will likely result in felony charges.
-This criminal case is separate from your civil claim for damages.
+NC has strict DWI laws, and a wrong-way crash causing serious injury or death will likely result in felony charges.
+This criminal case runs separately from your civil claim for damages -- you do not need to wait for criminal proceedings to conclude before filing your civil lawsuit.

 Government Liability for Signage